Anchorsify/Anchorsify.github.io/_projects/Unarmed.md

  - Damage: (STR/10)d8
  - Speed: 14

-Effects: If it hits, the target's Stamina penalty is increased by 2, +1 per severity of wound it inflicts (3 at Minor, 4 at Major, and so forth).
+Effects: The target's Stamina penalty is increased by 2, +1 per severity of wound it inflicts (3 at Minor, 4 at Major, and so forth).

 #### --( Reppuu - Gale )--
 With alarming quickness you drop low to the ground and perform a full 360-degree sweeping kick that knocks opponents off their feet when they attempt to close in for an attack of their own.